-- Appreciate the possibilities and limitations of international dispute resolution. - Be able to deal with problems that have international legal implications: territory, law of the sea, state responsibility and the use of force. - Be able to deal with problems that have international legal implications: analyse problem questions; set out the fundamental principles involved in the questions; apply those principles and show an awareness of alternative arguments. - Have knowledge of the structure and powers of the main institutions involved in the field of PIL and the resolution of disputes. - Explain the historical foundations and fundamental principles of IHL. - Discuss the role of courts and tribunals active in the field of ICL.
+- Be able to deal with problems that have international legal implications: analyse problem questions; set out the fundamental principles involved in the questions; apply those principles and show an awareness of alternative arguments. - Have knowledge of the structure and powers of the main institutions involved in the field of PIL and the resolution of disputes. - Explain the historical foundations and fundamental principles of IHL. - Discuss the role of courts and tribunals active in the field of ICL.

-Dialomoor O Faraino Balian in the Ell Diplomacy & Foreign Policy in the EU Course Code MO-HMVT24-DFPEU Year 3 Semester 2 Credits 15 ECTS Module Manager Dr. Michaela Anghel, m.anghel@hhs.nl Rebecca Kleiweg de Zwaan, r.kleiwegdezwaan@hhs.nl Entry Requirements Students following the minor should already have basic general knowledge and an understanding of Europe's cultural backgrounds and political structures.
+Diplomacy & Foreign Policy in the EU

+Course Code MO-HMVT24-DFPEU Year 3 Semester 2 Credits 15 ECTS Module Manager Dr. Michaela Anghel, m.anghel@hhs.nl Rebecca Kleiweg de Zwaan, r.kleiwegdezwaan@hhs.nl Entry Requirements Students following the minor should already have basic general knowledge and an understanding of Europe's cultural backgrounds and political structures.
 Method The course features online and/or live lectures and interactive seminars.
 Guest lectures, possible field trips, and in-class exercises are part of the course.
 Students will practice research, writing, speaking and will have the opportunity to establish an active network in the field of foreign policy and diplomacy.
 Interactive exercises are used to diversify the teaching methodology.
 Practice-orientation is a key aspect of this minor, allowing students to prepare for internships or junior work in the field of foreign policy and diplomacy upon graduation.
 Students should be prepared to participate actively and dedicate considerable time to this class.
 Assessment Simulation 33% Assignment 0% Portfolio 33% Assignment 24% Oral Assignment 10% Course Material Two textbooks which will be announced at a later point in time.
 Course Outline Diplomacy is key when looking at the EU's foreign policy.
 Indeed, without it, there would be no solutions to current issues.
 However, how is diplomacy conducted in the EU?
 What is the role of The European External Action Service?
 How is it organized?
 What are their main priorities when dealing with strategic partners, key international players, and emerging and developing powers -How do EU diplomats wheel and deal in the 21 century?
 The course focusses on Diplomacy in the EU.
-More specifically, the minor will be divided in three parts connected to three regions which are of importance

-- 1) North America,
+More specifically, the minor will be divided in three parts connected to three regions which are of importance to the EU: 1) North America, 2) Africa, 3) Asia.

-- 2) Africa,

-- 3) Asia.